He flaunted private jets and luxury cars on Instagram. Feds used his posts to link him to alleged cyber crimes - KESQ

 He flaunted private jets and luxury cars on Instagram.
 Feds used his posts to link him to alleged cyber crimes

-Ramon Abbas openly flaunted a lavish lifestyle of private jets, designer clothes and luxury cars.
+Ramon Abbas flaunted a lavish lifestyle of private jets, designer clothes and luxury cars.

-To his 2.5 million Instagram followers, he went by Ray Hushpuppi, a man who boarded helicopters from his Dubai waterfront apartment and walked around carrying shopping bags from Gucci, Versace and Fendi.
+To his 2.5 million Instagram followers, he went by Ray Hushpuppi, a man who boarded helicopters from his Dubai waterfront apartment and walked around with shopping bags from Gucci, Versace and Fendi.

 On social media, where he posted a video of himself tossing wads of cash like confetti, he told his followers he was a real estate developer.
 But a federal affidavit alleged his extravagant lifestyle was financed through hacking schemes that stole millions of dollars from major companies in the United States and Europe.

-His flamboyant posts left a digital trail of evidence that investigators used to link the crimes to him, the affidavit shows.
+His flamboyant posts left a digital trail of evidence that investigators used to link him to the crimes, the affidavit shows.

 Last month, United Arab Emirates investigators swooped into his Dubai apartment, arrested him and handed him over to FBI agents, who flew him to Chicago on July 2, federal officials said.